 Rental Reimbursement Coverage When You're Not At-Fault

-In many states, if another driver’s liability policy is covering repairs to your car, that driver’s insurance is obligated to provide you with transportation while your car is being repaired.
-But even in cases where this is mandatory, they may not be required to pay 100% of the cost of the rental.
+In many states, if another driver’s liability policy is covering repairs to your car, that driver’s insurance also is obligated to provide you with transportation while your car is being fixed.
+But even in cases where this is mandatory, the at-fault driver’s insurer may not be required to pay 100% of the rental cost.
 And since it may take several days or weeks to determine fault, you may need to pay out of pocket and get reimbursed later.

 With rental reimbursement coverage, you have two choices when you’re ready to rent a car after a covered accident: